 When did you start playing?
-Could you tell me more about your education, your first experiences and your background?
+Could you tell me more about your education, your first experiences, and your background?

 I grew up in a family of professional musicians and was surrounded by instruments and music from the moment I was born.
 It seemed inevitable that I would play an instrument or two in my life and that I would be influenced by my family history which is so heavily based around music.
-I started playing the violin from the age of 6 or 7 and at 10 decided to take up the trumpet!
-It wasn’t until I was 12 or 13 that I started to write songs on the piano and for some reason I didn’t touch a guitar until I was 19!
+I started playing the violin at the age of 6 or 7 and at 10 decided to take up the trumpet!
+It wasn’t until I was 12 or 13 that I started to write songs on the piano and for some reason, I didn’t touch a guitar until I was 19!

 I know you play with a band, a family band, can you tell me more about the story of this project?

 As a child I would write songs on the lovely old grand piano that we had in our family for many years.
 When I was 18, I began to record my tunes on a simple sound card from our local music shop.
 I would always involve my family who played various string instruments – cello and violin and then I would play the drums myself!
 (I was also fortunate to grow up with a beautiful 1960’s Premier kit that belongs to my father – he used to play in bands in the 70’s.)
 These days, my father and sister write string quartet arrangements for many of my songs and in my latest album “Left Right”, the quartet is formed of my mother, sister and two cousins!